JakeWnuk/ptt/README.md

         Transforms input into prepend-shift rules.
   -t remove -rm [uldsb]
         Transforms input by removing characters with provided mask characters.
+  -t substring -i [index]
+        Transforms input by extracting substrings starting at index and ending at index.
   -t swap -tf [file]
         Transforms input by swapping tokens with exact matches from a ':' separated file.
   -t toggle -i [index]